An Episcopal Church With a Rich History of Service to God

 Between 1840 and 1860, there were 134 baptisms held at the church.

-During the Civil War, as Union gunboats shelled City Point, slaves from the Manor took refuge in the cellar of St. John’s.
-When General Grant’s troops headquartered at the Manor, the Church was used as a signal station, a theater, and a dance hall.
+During the Civil War, as Union gunboats shelled City Point, slaves from the Manor took refuge in the cellar of St. John's, eventually escaping to the ironclads moored in the river.
+When General Grant's troops headquartered at the Manor, the Church was used as a signal station, a jail, later a theater, and a dance hall.
+Most of the wood pews, flooring and furnishings were salvaged to build tent platforms, and to use as firewood.
 It was left in tragic disrepair.
-Despite the poverty of her faithful members, repair began immediately.
+Despite the poverty of her faithful members, repair of the church began immediately after the hostilities ended in 1865.
 Aided by the kindness of friends from the North and a loan of 5 carpenters from Maj.
-Smith of the U.S. Army, St. John’s was restored, and services began again on June 30, 1867.
+Smith of the U.S. Army, St. John's was restored, and services began again on June 30, 1867.

-“The Communion silver was presented by Mrs. Elizabeth Welsh Horner at the Easter Service, 1875.”
+"The Communion silver was presented by Mrs. Elizabeth Welsh Horner at the Easter Service, 1875."
 For many years there was a Communion Basket.
-The silver, with linen cloths, was carried from Appomattox Manor to the Church when needed.”
-This silver is now displayed in the Narthex.
+The silver, with linen cloths, was carried from Appomattox Manor to the Church when needed."
+This silver is now displayed in the Narthex and used for special service like Christmas Eve and Easter.

-The Church was rebuilt in 1894, the roof raised, and the style converted to Norman Gothic.
-A balcony was removed, and an entrance porch, a copy of the original porch on the house “malvern” in Charles City County, was added.
+St. John’s Episcopal Church was rebuilt in 1895, the roof raised, and the style converted to a Gothic Revival architecture.
+A balcony was removed from the western side on the inside of the church, and an entrance porch was added, looking similar to the original porch on the "Malvern" house in Charles City County.
+In 1954, the entrance porch was rebuilt and made into an enclosed Narthex or foyer.

-A Memorial Garden has been created between the church and the parish house, Ribble Hall.
-A church school building, Eppes Hall, has been build, and a copper Celtic cross has been erected on the church roof.
+A Memorial Garden has been created between the church and the parish house, Ribble Hall, was built in 1933, named for a beloved Rector, the Rev. Frederick Ribble.
+A church school building, Eppes Hall, was built in 1960, and a copper Celtic cross was erected on the church roof.